 Board members make periodic due-diligence visits to Colombia and report back their personal observations regarding the impact of loans on displaced and marginalized families in Colombia.
 Workshops held at the MINICOL annual partners’ meetings provide additional opportunities for exchange of qualitative information.
 Replication of the micro-loan model by other entities (in Santa Marta and Popayan) also constitute a qualitative measure of success, as do the steady stream of requests from prospective new partners who wish to implement micro-loans.

 Within the U.S., The Colombia Project is run by an all-volunteer board of former Peace Corps Volunteers and Colombian-Americans that meets six times per year in Miami.
-The board of Returned Peace Corps Volunteers of South Florida, Inc. provides oversight for The Colombia Project.
+The board of Returned Peace Corps Volunteers of South Florida provided oversight until November of 2013 when TCP separated from that organization.

 The goal is to bring both the loan recipients and the Colombian partners to the point where they no longer need rely on the kindness of strangers.
 That occurs when the small entrepreneur has attained a level of stability that allows access to traditional loan sources as needed and when the Colombian partner has a permanent loan pool sufficient to meet the micro-loan needs of its community.